philip-long/singletact-python-wrapper/Readme.md

 ## ToDo
  * This publishes a single float value with no context, the message should have a sensor name, timestamp
- * This is tested for one sensor, for multiple sensor, the same node can be launched bu it may be easier to modify the file to vectorize everything
+ * This is tested for one sensor, for multiple sensor, the same node can be launched but it may be easier to modify the file to vectorize everything